emeb/up5k_basic/README.md

 flash memory starting at offset 0x40000 in order for BASIC to run correctly.
 You can find a link to the ROM data at the end of this document.

-## Running BASIC
+## Booting up

 You will need to connect a PS/2 keyboard to the ps2_clk/dat pins, or a 115200bps serial terminal port to the TX/RX pins of the FPGA - the data input routines can take characters from either or both.
 Load the bitstream an you'll see the boot prompt:

     D/C/W/M?

-This is asking if you're doing a cold or warm start.
-Hit "C" (must be uppercase) and then BASIC will start running.
+This is asking which initial service to start.

+* D - diagnostics.
+Currently unused, just enters an infinite loop.
+* C - Cold start BASIC.
+This is what you'll normally want.
+* W - Warm start BASIC.
+Use this only after BASIC has been running and the system has been reset.
+* M - Machine Language Monitor.

+Hit the key of choice (uppercase only!) to continue.

+## Running BASIC

+After hitting "C", BASIC will initialize.
 It will prompt you:

     MEMORY SIZE?